 As you can see in this week I got real colorful for my birthday week.
 Keeping up with things to do and what was going on with my week along with my birthday and my son’s birthday.
 I think this is when I started to fall in love with half boxes! 🙂 And you can see on the bottom I kept up with my thankful thought for each day in November.
 I really need to get back to that.

-My 2016 Erin Condren Life Planner
+Evolving into my 2016 Erin Condren Life Planner

 I realized I didn’t take this picture fresh, but you know it’s me 😉 This was my first life planner that I got to pick out what I wanted my cover to look like.